 Installation of Terraform:

-- Terraform application needs to be hosted on a machine and depending on the current state and topology of client’s infrastructure, they may choose to keep it public or private - behind the firewalls.
-Capabilities of Terraform are available as single binary.
+- Terraform applications need to be hosted on a machine and depending on the current state and topology of the client’s infrastructure, they may choose to keep it public or private - behind the firewalls.
+Capabilities of Terraform are available as a single binary.
 In case of Linux distros - you need to download the binary and unzip it in

 usr/local/binfolder and make sure this path is available in the

 $PATH.
 Windows users - please follow the documentation as I am not covering it here.

 - A web application then needs to be created to be hosted on a reverse proxy preferably using nginx on a specific port of the host and which can execute

 terraformcommands.
 The application should expose some APIs through which communication is possible for the external world.
 NOW platform would consume these APIs to send request data to this host which would then invoke appropriate

 - Additionally, depending on the cloud platform which needs to be configured as

 terraform initcommand so that appropriate packages are downloaded and installed before we can use them.
 I am not an expert yet, but I am guessing there could be more such activities especially when you have to extend Terraform’s capability.

 - Since we need to send the request data to Terraform host, we need to do some ground work to encapsulate it in a proper format which is expected by the host.
 It depends on the kind of development that has been done on the Terraform host application.